Empty Tomb Rolls are delicious treats with soft dough and sweet, cinnamon marshmallows that melt into an “empty tomb” when baked.

 Here’s what it all means:

-• Butter and cinnamon coating: Mimics Jesus being wrapped in linen post-crucifixion.
+• Butter and cinnamon coating: Like the linen Jesus was wrapped in after His crucifixion.

-• Wrapped in crescent dough: Symbolizes Jesus’ burial in the tomb.
+• Wrapped in crescent dough: Jesus being placed in the tomb.

-• Empty inside when opened: Shows the empty tomb, celebrating Jesus’ resurrection.
+• Empty inside when opened: A reminder of the empty tomb and Jesus’ resurrection.

 Process shots-- images of the dough balls being dipped in butter and coated in cinnamon sugar and then being added to a greased muffin tin